Dadud/Scanner-map/README.md

 node index.js
 ```

-Open `http://localhost:8080/setup` in your browser and follow the wizard.
+Open `http://localhost:8082/setup` in your browser and follow the wizard.

 **Note:** The `--legacy-peer-deps` flag is required due to Discord.js dependency conflicts.
 This is safe and commonly used.

-#### Option 2: Using Installation Scripts
+#### Option 3: Using Full Installation Scripts
 ```bash
 # Linux
 sudo bash linux_install_scanner_map.sh